jbradley2003/FCF-Calc/README.md

 # Inspiration and Theory

 This application draws heavily from a paper by R. W. Nicholls (DOI: 10.1063/1.443949).
-This paper provided an approximation for the overlap integral between wavefunctions in the ground/excited states of a diatomic molecule.
+This paper provides an approximation for the overlap integral between wavefunctions in the ground/excited states of a diatomic molecule.
 The intensity of transitions in electronic spectroscopy (which appear in spectra) is proportional to the electric dipole moment of the molecule between wavefunctions in the ground/excited states.

 To provide some background for the mathematical formalisms of Quantum Mechanics, the document `QM-Review.pdf` has been added to this repository.